sergiooncode/exercise-test/README.md

 ## Installation

 The app relies on a PostgreSQL database whose use is justified in Considerations section of this documentation.
 That database is deployed using Docker for convenience.
+Beyond that npm commands are used.

 ## Running the app